chiois

 Lao Lane Xang 2

-A grand classic of the 13th arrondissement, Lao Lane Xang 2 is a crowd favorite.
-Be careful, don’t be fooled by its trendier decor compared to nearby places – the prices stay the same, which certainly explains the long line outside the restaurant every evening.
-When it comes to food, Lao Lane Xang 2 really raises the bar: you’ll find typical dishes from Laos, Vietnam, and even Thailand.
-For dessert, we recommend their specialty: sticky rice with fresh mango and coconut milk, a real treat!
+A grand classic of the 13th arrondissement, Lao Lane Xang 2 is loved by everyone!
+But be careful, don’t let its trendier decor fool you—prices remain the same, which definitely explains the long line outside the restaurant every evening.
+On the food side, Lao Lane Xang 2 sets the bar high: you’ll find typical dishes from Laos, Vietnam, and even Thailand.
+For dessert, we recommend their specialty: sticky rice with fresh mango and coconut milk—such a treat!

 Voir cette publication sur Instagram